Deadspin: Conflicts with G/O Media management

 As a result of Petchesky's firing, at least 10 employees participated in a mass resignation on October 30.
 Among those who left were Ley, writers Albert Burneko, Kelsey McKinney, Patrick Redford, Lauren Theisen, Chris Thompson, and Laura Wagner.
 Moskovitz also announced her departure, though she had given her two weeks' notice the week prior.
-Comments on the site were subsequently disabled as well.
+Comments on the site were subsequently disabled.
 The GMG union posted a statement saying: "Today, a number of our colleagues at Deadspin resigned from their positions.
 From the outset, CEO Jim Spanfeller has worked to undermine a successful site by curtailing its most well-read coverage because it makes him personally uncomfortable.
 This is not what journalism looks like, and this is not what editorial independence looks like.
 'Stick to sports' is and always been a thinly veiled euphemism for 'don't speak truth to power.'
 In addition to being bad business, Spanfeller's actions are morally reprehensible."
 On October 31, Magary and Dan McQuade announced their departures.
 By November 1, the entire staff of nearly 20 writers and editors had announced their resignations or already departed.
 U.S. Senator Bernie Sanders expressed his support for the editorial staff, tweeting, "I stand with the former @Deadspin workers who decided not to bow to the greed of private equity vultures like @JimSpanfeller.
-This is the kind of greed that is destroying journalism across the country, and together we are going to take them on".
+This is the kind of greed that is destroying journalism across the country, and together we are going to take them on."

-Maidment resigned from G/O Media on November 5, 2019, stating that it was the "right moment" to "pursue an entrepreneurial opportunity".
+Maidment resigned from G/O Media on November 5, 2019, stating that it was the "right moment" to "pursue an entrepreneurial opportunity."

 On January 10, 2020, G/O Media announced its decision to move Deadspin operations from New York City to Chicago, where it would operate as part of The Onion.

 On January 31, 2020, Ley and several other former writers established Unnamed Temporary Sports Blog, an interim site sponsored by Dashlane that operated exclusively over Super Bowl LIV weekend.
 The site reopened for the week of April 20, sponsored by a cannabis oil company.
 In July 2020, they subsequently announced a new subscription-based sports and culture website, Defector.

 The first new content posted to the Deadspin site following the resignations appeared on March 13, 2020, as new editor-in-chief Jim Rich announced that the website was building a new team.
 New articles began publishing earlier than planned due to the COVID-19 pandemic.

+On March 11, 2024, G/O Media CEO Jim Spanfeller told staff the site had been sold to the European startup Lineup Publishing.
+Spanfeller said the new owner would not be retaining any of the current staff, who were laid off as a result of the sale.
+He said G/O was not actively looking to sell Deadspin, but that Lineup Publishing approached the company with an attractive offer.